-Protecting your business from potential damage when key employees leave
+Protecting your business when key employees leave

 Restrictive covenants and injunctions

 In order to protect sensitive business information, client relationships and to ensure the stability of your workforce, a restrictive covenant may be included in an employment contract.
 These restrictions mean that once an employee’s employment has been terminated, they are contractually restricted from certain conduct for an allotted period of time.

 However, if they are not drafted to be appropriate and relevant for the employee in question, they can be deemed unenforceable.
 You need to be able to prove the restrictive covenant is:

 - Necessary to protect the employer’s legitimate business interests

 - Covers a period no longer than is necessary to protect those interests

 - Legally compliant and enforceable